 - National monuments

-- Any property owned or operated by by a federal agency
+- Any other property owned or operated by a federal agency

 In some cases, the land or roads surrounding a federal property also count as federal property for the purposes of charging a crime.

-- You will likely face a felony.
-Many property crimes are misdemeanors at the state level, or are only felonies under certain circumstances.
+Many property crimes are misdemeanors at the state level or are only felonies under certain circumstances.
 However, when a property crime is committed on federal property, not only is it prosecuted in federal court, but the crime is often bumped up from a misdemeanor to a felony.
-A conviction brands you with convicted felon status which affects your career and other factors.
+A conviction brands you with convicted felon status, which affects your career and other factors.

-- The penalties are more severe.
 State charges often carry jail time or can be negotiated to no incarceration at all.
-Federal charges typically carry long prison sentences.
+Federal charges typically result in long prison sentences.
 The fines are also much worse.
 When up against such harsh penalties, it is critical that you have a Los Angeles federal crimes lawyer on your side.
 An experienced lawyer will give you the best chance to win your case or at least get the charges and sentencing reduced.

 Complete a Free Case Evaluation form now

-The U.S. Constitution guarantees that no citizen will be subject to “double jeopardy,” or being convicted of the same crime twice.
-Unfortunately, this has been interpreted as meaning you can’t face the same charge twice—and federal charges are separate from state charges.
+Yes.
+The Constitution guarantees that no citizen will be subject to “double jeopardy,” which protects defendants from being convicted of the same crime twice.
+Unfortunately, this has been interpreted as meaning you can’t face the same charge twice, and federal charges are separate from state charges.

-That means that many people find themselves in the awful position of facing two sets of charges for the same crime:
+That means that many people find themselves in the awful position of facing both federal and state charges related to the same crime.

 You can be convicted of either or both.
-If convicted at the federal and the state level, you would serve a combined sentence for both crimes.
+If convicted at the federal and the state level, you would serve a combined sentence for both of the separate charges.
 We consider this a horrible injustice, and we will fight for you in both of your legal battles to protect you from these charges.

-- Moving that the case be moved to state court rather than federal court
+- Filing a motion that the case be moved to state court rather than federal court

 - Documenting any violation of your rights, which can also get your case dismissed or make it much easier to win